Algebraic and logistic investigations on free lattices: The freedom from contradiction of the deductive calculus.

 We prove that the proper deductive calculus is a part of the inductive calculus.
 First each proper formula of the deductive calculus is obviously also a formula of the inductive calculus.
-We extend therefore the proper deductive calculus if we replace its definition of formulas by the definition of formulas of the inductive calculus, but keep its definition of the concept of theorem.
+We extend therefore the proper deductive calculus if we replace its definition of formulae by the definition of formulae of the inductive calculus, but keep its definition of the concept of theorem.

 We have then to prove in addition\deutsch{noch} that each theorem of the proper deductive calculus is also a theorem of the inductive calculus.
 This claim on all deductive theorems is to be proved by a theorem induction.
 Thus\deutsch{also} we have to prove that \begin{compactenum}[(I) ][2] \item the axioms of the proper deductive calculus are inductive theorems, \item the conclusion of a deductive rule is an inductive theorem if the premisses are inductive theorems. \end{compactenum} We shall prove the claims~(I) and~(II) by the formula and theorem inductions valid for the inductive calculus.